shingadetm/shingadetm/README.md

 ## About Me

-With over 9 years of experience in the asset management, Quantitative strategies, Custom Equity and indexing domain, I specialize in research, product development, portfolio analytics, and data management.
-My expertise spans leading market data providers and index calculators, including ICE, Nasdaq, S&P, Morningstar, Wilshire, Bloomberg, FactSet, IDC, and Capital IQ.
-I am passionate about cross-functional collaboration and delivering high-quality results to create exceptional client experiences.
+Quantitative researcher and asset management professional with 8.5 years of experience in fixed income and equity index product development, portfolio analytics, and automation.
+Proficient in Python, R, Matlab, SQL, and cloud platforms with hands-on expertise in financial data management, algorithmic modeling, and systematic risk analysis.
+Demonstrated ability to develop scalable quant models and automation pipelines that significantly enhance portfolio management efficiency and support $27+ billion AUM product lines.
+Eager to leverage strong quantitative, programming, and financial market knowledge to excel in a quant finance role.

 <h1 align="center">Languages and Tools</h1>
 <p align="left">